Gadget Bridge

 Your device’s battery will be calibrated following this procedure.

-Calibrate the battery on a rooted Android device
+Calibrate the battery on a rooted Android phone or tablet

 If your Android phone has root access, you can use a bunch of battery calibration apps to do the job for you.
 Here’s how.